QCrypt/qcrypt-website/README.md

 * home-location: image, address, and coordinates of the venue
 * partners: list of sponsors, or call for sponsors

+### Team
+One of the first content pages to update and display.
+Follow the example of previous years.

+All committees get their own subfolder, and there is an image folder for all portrait pictures.
+Ensure the photoURL front matter item points to the correct picture.

 ### Schedule

 ### Partners / Sponsors